B-1/B-2 Visa (Temporary Visitors for Business or Pleasure)

-Step 1: Please review our Personal Appearance Waiver Program page, our Renewal Program page, and our Group Travel Program page to determine whether you qualify for one of these programs.
+Step 1: Please review our Personal Appearance Waiver Program page, our Interview Waiver Program page, and our Group Travel Program page to determine whether you qualify for one of these programs.
 If so, please follow the instructions on the corresponding page.
 Otherwise, proceed to step 2.

 Step 2: Fill out the application form, otherwise known as the DS-160.
 The questions are in English, but you can access a Spanish translation by selecting “Spanish” in the ToolTip dropdown menu in the upper right corner of the page.
 Then, place your cursor over a phrase to see an instant translation.
 Once you have finished, please remember to print your confirmation page!
 Our help page has answers to frequently asked questions about filling-out the DS-160.

 Step 3: Pay the nonrefundable US$160 in Venezuelan bolivares (Bs.
 1008 at the current exchange rate) at the closest Banco Provincial.
 Note that fees may vary depending on what kind of visa you are applying for.
 Banco Provincial will print the proof of payment on your DS-160 confirmation page.
 You will not be able to schedule your appointment if you haven’t paid the fee.